aimms/function-reference/data-management/case-management/casedialogselectforsave.rst

 confirmation dialog box is displayed.
 The procedure only results in the url of the selected case file, it does not actually create the file or replace the existing contents.
-If the predefined set ``AllCaseFileContentTypes`` contains multiple elements, then the dialog box also allows the user to select the specific contents that he wants to save.
+If the predefined set :aimms:set:`AllCaseFileContentTypes` contains multiple elements, then the dialog box also allows the user to select the specific contents that he wants to save.